11 Halloween Fundraising Ideas That Work

 7. Pumpkin Spice Latte Workshop

-You could host a tiny workshop where you teach community members how to make their own pumpkin spice latte, and add their own Halloween twist to it.
-You could sell a Halloween-themed mugs during the workshop.
-Charge an entry fee, and ask for donations during your event.
+1. Host a tiny workshop where you teach community members how to make their own pumpkin spice latte and add their own Halloween twist to it.

 8. Horror Movie Night

-To capitalize on this sentiment, organize a big horror movie night and charge admission fees to raise funds.
+As the days get colder and Halloween approaches, organize a big, cozy horror movie night and charge admission fees to raise funds.

-Otherwise, look for a movie theatre ready to donate the space for the night or another big space where you can put up a movie screen.
-Decorate the space with the colors of the season (black and orange), as well as cobwebs, fake blood, goblins, zombies, witches, and more.
+3. Decorate the space with the colors of the season (black and orange), as well as cobwebs, fake blood, goblins, zombies, witches, and more.

 Since these fees can sometimes be steep, you’ll need to raise money to cover the costs and meet your fundraising goals.
 You’ll raise money primarily by selling tickets to your movie night.
 Donorbox Events makes selling tickets online easy.
-Create as many ticket tiers as you need (for example, you can include a higher ticket level with admission, candy, and drinks), ask for additional donations on top of ticket sales, and show the tax-deductible amount for each ticket tier to drive more sales.
+Create as many ticket tiers as you need (for example, you can include a higher ticket level with admission, candy, and drinks), ask for donations on top of ticket sales, and show the tax-deductible amount for each ticket tier to drive more sales.

 Here’s an example of an online event page with a ticketing form selling movie tickets.